apache/predictionio/docs/manual/datacollection/eventapi.md

 ### Create App

-First, you need to create a new App before import data with Event Server:
+First, you need to create a new App before importing data to the Event Server:

 ```
 $ pio app new MyTestApp
 ```

-(you can replace `MyTestApp` with name of your App)
+> You can replace `MyTestApp` with name of your App.

-Take note of the `Access Key` and `App ID` generated.
-You need the `Access Key` to use the Event API.
+Take note of the *Access Key* and *App ID* generated.
+You need the *Access Key* to use the Event API.
 You should see something like the following output:

 ```
 2014-11-12 08:56:02,519 INFO  tools.Console$ - Created new app:
 2014-11-12 08:56:02,519 INFO  tools.Console$ -         Name: MyTestApp
 2014-11-12 08:56:02,520 INFO  tools.Console$ -           ID: 6
 2014-11-12 08:56:02,520 INFO  tools.Console$ -   Access Key: WPgcXKd42FPQpZHVbVeMyqF4CQJUnXQmIMTHhX3ZUrSzvy1KXJjdFUrslifa9rnB
 ```

 ### Creating Your First Event

 You may connect to the Event Server with HTTP request or by using one of many **PredictionIO SDKs**.
-You may also use [Bulk Loading]({{site.baseurl}}/bulkloading.html) for your old data.

 The following shows how one can create an event involving a single entity.
-Replace the value of `accessKey` by the `Acceess Key` generated for your App.
+Replace the value of `accessKey` by the *Access Key* generated for your App.

 <div class="codetabs">
 <div data-lang="Raw HTTP">